Ken Lee, Chief Executive Officer

 Marie’s interests are cooking, baking, ice-cream, tennis, and binge watching Netflix.

 Marie can be reached at (202) 223-5500 ext.
 122 or MNguyen@ocanational.org

 A Kansas City native, Andrew Lo is the Programs Associate at OCA - Asian Pacific American Advocates.
 In his role, Andrew engages the next generation of Asian Pacific Americans by coordinating OCA's national Internship, APA Y: Advocate, and APIA U: Leadership Programs.

-Prior to joining OCA, Andrew managed programs and operations for the Conference on Asian Pacific American Leadership (CAPAL) working to create a more just world by promoting Asian American and Pacific Islander participation in public service.
+Prior to joining OCA, Andrew managed programs and operations for the Conference on Asian Pacific American Leadership (CAPAL) working to encourage Asian American and Pacific Islander participation in public service.
 Andrew double majored in Philosophy and Biology at Saint Louis University.
-Outside of the classroom he served as president of SLU’s Asian American Association connecting AAPI communities and working to to promote social justice for all.
+Outside of the classroom he served as president of SLU’s Asian American Association connecting AAPI communities and working to promote social justice for all.
 He also help to establish Forte, an organization dedicated to providing Saint Louis schools with tutors, instruments, and other resources needed to facilitate an education in music.

 Growing up in his family's restaurant fostered Andrew's love for creating and consuming food.
-In the rare occasions where Andrew does not have a pair of chopsticks in hand, he can be found making music, invading the privacy of others with a camera, and generally causing a ruckus.
+Andrew can also be found making music, invading the privacy of others with a camera, and generally causing a ruckus.

 Andrew can be reached at (202) 223-5500 ext.
 118 or Alo@ocanational.org.

 Stephanie Wong is OCA’s Chapter and Membership Associate.
 In her role, Stephanie acts as the liaison between chapters, members, and the OCA National Center.
 She also coordinates OCA’s National Board Meetings and chapter growth and development.